-Consistent timed delivery allows for rhythm in practice.
+Consistently timed delivery allows for rhythm in practice.
 Easy assembly.
 Extremely reliable and durable.
+Speeds up to 85 mph.
+Range of movement allows for various types of pitches.

 On the more expensive end of the spectrum, but you are paying for construction quality and durability.